eserlxl/LLMEngine/README.md

 - CMake 3.20+
 - Dependencies: **OpenSSL**, **nlohmann_json**, **cpr**

 **Note:** Windows is not officially supported.
-While the codebase includes partial MSVC support in the build system, Windows has known limitations including hardcoded Unix-style temporary directory paths and disabled `execCommand()` functionality.
+While the codebase includes partial MSVC support in the build system, Windows has known limitations:

+- **Temporary directories**: The default temporary directory path is hardcoded to Unix-style paths (`/tmp/llmengine`).
+Custom `ITempDirProvider` implementations can be used to provide Windows-compatible paths.
+- **Command execution**: The `execCommand()` function is disabled on Windows due to POSIX dependencies (`posix_spawn` API).
+The function will return an empty result set with an error log when called on Windows.
+For Windows compatibility, consider using alternative command execution methods or the vector-based `execCommand()` overload with a custom implementation.
+- **Other limitations**: Some POSIX-specific features may not work correctly on Windows.
+Testing and contributions for Windows support are welcome.

 ### Minimal Example